zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 * `toBeInDOM` - it's one of matchers method.
 About exists matchers you can read in [documentation](https://jasmine.github.io/api/2.6/matchers.html) of jasmine framework.

-After that, you can run your simple unit test by type command in command line.
+After that, you can run your simple unit test typing a command in command line tool.

-This test will check that root SVG element will create when visuals create.
+This test checks that root SVG element of the visuals is created.

-To run the unit test, you can type in the command line.
+To run the unit test,you can type this command in the command line tool.

 ```
 npm run test
 ```

+> Please note that Google Chrome has to be installed locally.

 karma.js will run chrome browser and will execute test case.

 ![](images/KarmaJSChrome.png)

-In command line you will get next output:
+In command line you will get following output:

 ```
 > karma start